Oath of God

 Note: The king made Yusuf in charge of treasuries being knowledgeable about it when he was found innocent.
 Thus God established him in the earth being a good-doer with an assurance that he will have a better reward in the Hereafter as well.

 Yusuf’s plan to bring his brother to him

-- Yusuf’s brothers had come, then they entered upon him; he had recognized them, while they were not knower of him (12:58).
+- And there had come Yusuf’s brothers, then they entered upon him; he had recognized them, while they were not knowers of him (12:58).
 And when he had provided them with their provisions, he said, “Come to me with a brother of you from your father.
 Do you not see that I give full of the measure and that I am a best of the hosts?
 (12:59).
 But if you do not come to me with him, then there will be no measure for you from me and you will not come near me.”
 (12:60).
 They said, “We will try to get permission for him from his father; indeed, we will surely be the doers.”
 (12:61).
 And He said to his assistants: “Put their goods in their saddlebags that they can recognize it when they have come back to their people that they may return.”
 (12:62).

 Note: When Yusuf’s step brothers who had thrown him into the well came to him to get measure, he had recognized them and had planned to bring his own brother to him.

 Yusuf’s step brothers’ requested their father to send his brother with them